What is the LL.M. Program in American Legal Studies?

 How much does it cost?
 Are scholarships available to LL.M. students?

 Visit the Cost of the LL.M.
 Degree page for detailed information about costs and scholarships.

 What additional aid is available to international students?

-Although some scholarships are offered to LL.M. students, most of our students use individual or family savings and resources to fund their LL.M.
+Most of our students use individual or family savings and resources to fund their LL.M.
 Program expenses.
-Some international students have been funded by their employers for career enhancement.
+Some international students have been funded by their current employers for career enhancement.

 Are students allowed to apply for the J.D.
 Program after completion of the LL.M.
 Program?